mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 This is what Haro Lothrain has also stumbled upon.
 And what the characters have been charged with investigating.

 The characters need to equip for sub-surface EVA.
 That is, Vacc Suits, tether lines, reserve oxygen, Geiger counters, long-life lamps, recording equipment and a constantly open two-way comm link.
-Before anyone enters the core of the rock a mining drone is sent in first, but its sensors scramble and break up after 50 metres relaying nothing but static.
+Before anyone enters the core of the rock a mining drone is sent in first, but its sensors scramble and break up after 50 meters relaying nothing but static.
 There is no option but for a team to delve deep.

 ### Into the Breach

-The main core shaft is drilled about 200 metres fore of the Factory’s position.
+The main core shaft is drilled about 200 meters fore of the Factory’s position.
 This is the larger of the excavation areas the Factory worked on during its tenure; there are other, smaller shafts elsewhere on the rock, but these have no relevance to the character’s investigation.

-The shaft is laser-drilled so with smooth, sheer, vertical sides 5 metres in diameter.
-As the environment is zero g, Control rolls are needed to maneuver into the shaft and then, using personal propulsion units (see page 23 of the Equipment chapter), drop themselves down into the blackness.
+The shaft is laser-drilled so with smooth, sheer, vertical sides 5 meters in diameter.
+As the environment is zero g, Control rolls are needed to maneuver into the shaft and then, using [[#Hand Propulsion Unit (TL7)]] personal propulsion units, drop themselves down into the blackness.

 The shaft is pitch-black.
-After a drop of 40 metres the characters find that the shaft opens into a vast, mined cavern running as far as the eye can see in all directions.
+After a drop of 40 meters the characters find that the shaft opens into a vast, mined cavern running as far as the eye can see in all directions.
 This is where the main yield was located and where mining drones conducted the bulk of the excavation.
-The cavern is 20 metres high, floor to ceiling, and hewn with the tell-tale marks of laser drills.
+The cavern is 20 meters high, floor to ceiling, and hewn with the tell-tale marks of laser drills.

 Sensor readings are fine at this point.
 Ambient radiation is at tolerable levels although Geiger counters need to be monitored regularly.

-At the far side of the main cavern a secondary, mining-drone bored tunnel runs laterally for a further 10 metres before ending in a wall of stacked and laser-welded stone.
+At the far side of the main cavern a secondary, mining-drone bored tunnel runs laterally for a further 10 meters before ending in a wall of stacked and laser-welded stone.
 Sensor readings in this tunnel go haywire, but before they do, register an object or yield of immense density beyond the wall of stone.
 Anyone making a Computers, Comms or Sensors roll can deduce that the massive object is both reflecting and scrambling the sensor fields rather than directly disrupting them.
 It is a passive activity rather than being a generated form of energy disruption.

 A Prospecting or Intelligence roll of 8+ determines that the wall was built by human hand, not drones.

 To get to the object, this stone wall needs to be shifted.
 Remote operation drones cannot work in the tunnel with any reliability, meaning that the characters have to handle the excavation manually.
 While they do so, they will be out of comms contact with Main Mission, so need to co-operate and focus on safety.

 The excavation takes three watches to clear the wall.
-Use the Mining Incidents table on page 9 of the Asteroids chapter to determine if any mishaps befall the characters as they work away at the wall.
+Use the [[#MINING INCIDENTS TABLE]] to determine if any mishaps befall the characters as they work away at the wall.

 ![[BltStrk-412019.jpg]]

 ### Beyond the Wall

-When the wall comes down, or a hole s large enough to permit viewing is created, the characters see that the passageway continues for 3 metres before it widens into a spherical, smooth-walled room, lined with a greenish-grey material that is clearly not native to the asteroid.
+When the wall comes down, or a hole s large enough to permit viewing is created, the characters see that the passageway continues for 3 meters before it widens into a spherical, smooth-walled room, lined with a greenish-grey material that is clearly not native to the asteroid.

-In the centre of the room is a sphere, 5 metres in diameter, with a perfectly smooth and reflective surface.
+In the center of the room is a sphere, 5 meters in diameter, with a perfectly smooth and reflective surface.
 It does not react to light, save to reflect it, and so any attempt to use lasers against it are reflected away, possibly directly towards the firer.
 Physical objects simply bounce off it.

 This artefact is of a kind no one has ever seen before.
 It was clearly placed here deliberately but there is nothing to indicate who – or what – placed it.
 The surface of the sphere is clearly an energy field of some form, but what is generating it from within cannot be defined.
 If anyone attempts to estimate the age of the sphere’s cavern, it will take time and sophisticated dating techniques that only a decently outfitted laboratory can provide – however the cavern could be tens, or hundreds, of millions of years old.